 What is Withdrawal?

 Withdrawal is a natural side effect of stopping drug use.
 The body is essentially sending out messages that it wants the drugs (and cravings for the drug are common side effects during withdrawal).

 Symptoms and Signs of Halcion Abuse

 Symptoms and signs are different.
 When a person takes a drug and experiences side effects, these are referred to as symptoms of use.
 When an onlooker notices irregular behavior patterns in a person, these are referred to as signs of use.
 Symptoms and signs are, of course, related.
 For example, a person who feels dizzy (a symptom) may appear off-balance (a sign).

 It is important to understand that much of the information available on Halcion side effects stems from clinical trials and not necessarily research that specifically studies the symptoms of abuse of a particular prescription drug.
-For this reason, an understanding of the common and rare side effects of Halcion can be relied on to provide insight into the symptoms of abuse.
-One way to think of it is as follows: If a prescribed user is vulnerable to certain side effects at a doctor-controlled dosage level, abuse of Halcion is likely to increase the severity of such side effects or even lead to the manifestation of more severe ones.
 The following is a partial list of the possible side effects associated with Halcion:

 Clinical trials for Halcion have observed severe side effects.
 A person who abuses Halcion may take such a high volume of this drug that serious side effects emerge.
 The following is a list of some of the known serious side effects associated with Halcion: